Frank Luther Mott

-Frank Luther Mott (April 4, 1886 – October 23, 1964) was an American historian and journalist, who won the 1939 Pulitzer Prize for History for Volumes II and III of his series, A History of American Magazines.
+Frank Luther Mott (April 4, 1886 – October 23, 1964) was an American academic, historian and journalist, who won the 1939 Pulitzer Prize for History for Volumes II and III of his series, A History of American Magazines.

 Early life and education

 Mott was born in Rose Hill, Iowa.
 His parents were Mary E. (Tipton) and David Charles Mott, publishers of the weekly What Cheer, Iowa Patriot.
 The Mott family owned a print shop in Keokuk County.
 He was a practicing Quaker.
 When he was 10 his father began publishing the Audubon, Iowa Republican and he assisted in the typesetting.

 He did the first three years of his college education at Simpson College and then completed his bachelor's degree at the University of Chicago.
 Mott attended Columbia University starting in 1917, earning his M.A. in 1919.
 Carl Van Doren, mentioned in the Franklin section below, was teaching at Columbia during this time, and the two may have met then.
 Mott earned his Ph.D. in 1928 from the University of Iowa while a professor there.
 He married Vera Ingram.
 His daughter was archaeologist Mildred Mott Wedel.